-The requirement for being entitled to a Swedish survivor's pension is that the deceased person has worked or lived in Sweden at one point.
+The requirement for being entitled to a Swedish survivor's pension is that the deceased person has worked or lived in Sweden at some point.
 The survivor's pension is based on the deceased person’s pension base that he or she earned in Sweden.

 If the deceased has a low pension base in Sweden, the survivor's pension will also be low.
-This applies regardless of whether the survivor has a low pension or no pension at all in the country where he or she lives.
+This applies regardless of whether the survivor receives a low pension or no pension at all in the country where he or she lives.

 How to receive a survivor's pension if you live in Sweden

 When the Swedish Pensions Agency receives information that someone living in Sweden has died, we investigate whether there are survivors who are entitled to a survivor's pension without you having to apply.
 In some cases, we will send you a letter to get additional information and then make a decision.

 If you are resident outside Sweden in an EU or EEA country (EEA is the EU countries plus Norway, Iceland and Liechtenstein), you must apply to the pension authority in the country where you reside.
 The pension authority in that country then sends an application to Sweden if the deceased person has previously lived and/or worked in Sweden.

 If you live outside the EEA or Switzerland, you must request it yourself by using an application form.
 Sweden has signed social security agreements with a number of countries outside the EEA, these agreements can affect which pension you receive and which country you should apply from.
 Contact customer service if you have questions regarding what applies to the country you live in.

 If you plan to move or already live outside Sweden, it is good to find out what applies to taxes, change of address and the life certificate that is sent to you once a year.